On the number of $k$-full integers between three successive $k$-th powers: Introduction and main results

 \section{Introduction and main results}

-Let $k\geq2$ be an integer.
-A positive integer $n$ is called a $k$-full integer, if for every prime factor $p$ of $n$, $p^k$ divides $n$.
+Throughout this paper, let $k\geq2$ be an integer.
+A positive integer $n$ is called a $k$-full integer if $p^k$ divides $n$ for every prime factor $p$ of $n$.
 When $k=2$, such integers are known as square-full or powerful integers.
-It is known that any $k$-full integer $n$ has the unique representation

-where $a,b_1,\dots,b_{k-1}$ are positive integers such that $b_1\cdots b_{k-1}$ is a square-free integer.
-For instance, a square-full integer $n$ is uniquely written as $n=a^2b^3$ with a positive integer $a$ and a square-free integer $b$.
-Throughout this paper, let $\mathcal{F}_k$ be the set of all $k$-full integers.
+Let $\mathcal{F}_k$ be the set of all $k$-full integers.

-For a set $\mathcal{A}$ of positive integers and a real number $x>1$, let $\mathcal{A}(x)$ denote the number of integers in $\mathcal{A}$ not exceeding $x$.
+For a set $\mathcal{A}$ of positive integers and a real number $x>1$, let $\mathcal{A}(x)$ denote the set of integers in $\mathcal{A}$ not exceeding $x$.
 Moreover, let $\#\mathcal{A}$ denote the number of elements in the finite set $\mathcal{A}$.
 In 1934, Erd{\H o}s and Szekeres \cite{ES34} established the asymptotic formula

 with an explicit positive constant $c_k$; in particular,